 From holiday flowers to garden flowers, homeowners need to be reminded that all members of the buttercup family, Ranunculaceae, are suspect, although caution is recommended for more species than others, including Larkspur, Monkshood and Buttercups.
 The bulbs and rhizomes of many species of popular garden flowers such as Daffodils and Irises also carry a toxic designation.
 The link to buttercups in the box on the right points to a page with pictures and information to help identify many buttercup species.

 Dogbane can refer to either the family of flowering plants in the dogbane family (Apocynaceae) or the three species of flowering plants in the Genus Apocynum that also go by the name dogbane or Indian Hemp.
+The plant contains a cardiac glycoside chemical that is toxic to humans and animals when ingested.<

 The Pacific Bleeding Heart (Dicentra formosa), a Western plant, grows from Canada, south through California.